-Boeing Special Attention Requirements Bulletin 737-71-1937 RB, dated July 27, 2023, identifies "System Airworthiness Limitation NO. 2-Fan Blade Out Conditions," and "System Airworthiness Limitation NO. 3-Fan Blade Out Conditions" as the airworthiness limitations that must be incorporated.
-In addition to those system limitations, the FAA has determined that "System Airworthiness Limitation NO. 4-Engine Nacelle Maintenance Errors" must also be incorporated as specified in paragraph (h) of this proposed AD.
-System Airworthiness Limitation NO. 4 specifically provides the limitation that mandates solutions to maintenance errors that must be accomplished prior to December 31, 2029, as required by Exemption No. 19212A.
+Boeing Special Attention

+Requirements Bulletin 737-78-1106 RB,

+dated September 1, 2023, identifies

+"System Airworthiness Limitation NO.

+2-Fan Blade Out Conditions," and

+"System Airworthiness Limitation NO.

+3-Fan Blade Out Conditions" as the

+airworthiness limitations that must be

+incorporated.
+In addition to those

+limitations, the FAA has determined

+that "System Airworthiness Limitation

+NO. 4-Engine Nacelle Maintenance

+Errors" must also be incorporated as

+specified in paragraph (h) of this proposed AD.
+System Airworthiness Limitation NO. 4 specifically provides the limitation that mandates solutions to maintenance errors that must be accomplished prior to December 31,

+2029, as required by Exemption No. 19212A.